mjjstockman/hull-college/README.md

 Add script to dynamically display how many characters are left for the form textarea.

+The active navigation highlighting does not always work correctly on scroll.
+This feature was not fixed as the use of JavaScript is outside the scope of the project.

 # Technologies Used

 ## Main Languages Used